To encourage and promote beekeeping by showcasing honey and related products through the medium of national and international competitive classes.

 The National Honey Show is an annual event held at the end of October in and around the London area.
-The Venue for this year is Sandown Park Racecourse in Surrey.
+The Venue for 2023 is Sandown Park Racecourse in Surrey.

 The National Honey Show has nearly two hundred and fifty Competitive Classes to test your skills.
 The show attracts beekeepers from all over the world to compete for the much coveted trophies and prize cards.